MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-overview.md

 ## Overview

 When upgrading from Skype for Business to Teams, some organizations require a progressive rollout that is planned and managed by their IT departments.
 This article is primarily targeted to IT administrators in large, on-premises organizations, but it might also apply to some Skype for Business Online organizations.
-Before reading this article, if you've not already done so, be sure to read [Getting started with your Teams Upgrade](upgrade-start-here.md) and [About the Upgrade framework](upgrade-framework.md).
+Before reading this article,  be sure to read [Getting started with your Teams Upgrade](upgrade-start-here.md) and [About the Upgrade framework](upgrade-framework.md).

 >[!NOTE]
 >This article uses the terms Skype for Business Online, Skype for Business on-premises, and Skype for Business.
 The latter term refers to both online and on-premises versions.